-Pocket Pet & Rabbit Care in Staten Island
+Pocket Pet and Rabbit Vet Care in Staten Island, NY

 While dogs and cats are the pets we most commonly see here at our animal hospital in Staten Island, we also welcome exotic pets like rabbits, guinea pigs, and other pocket pets.
 We appreciate the diversity of our patients, and are well-equipped to provide the appropriate treatments and recommendations for your pocket-sized friend.

 When it comes to pocket pets, looks can be deceiving.
 Despite their smaller size, pocket pets require a lot of knowledge and responsibility on the part of the owner.
-That’s why we are more than happy to answer any questions you have about your pet’s care, and encourage you to bring them in for regular checkups.
+That’s why we are more than happy to answer any questions you have about your pet’s care, and encourage you to bring them in for regular pocket pet and rabbit vet care checkups in Staten Island, NY.

 Due to their cute, cuddly appearance, it’s no wonder people like to keep rabbits as pets.
 They’re also quite sociable, so be sure to give them lots of attention.
 We like to see our rabbit patients at least once a year for a health check and to answer any questions you have.
 During their visit, we’ll address the following: